-In particular, the mucoid form of P. aeruginosa is a very challenging infection to treat due to its high resistance to both antibiotics and phagocyte-mediated killing.
+In particular, the mucoid form of P. aeruginosa, commonly found in CF patients, is a very challenging infection to treat due to its high resistance to both antibiotics and phagocyte-mediated killing.
 Once patients present with the mucoid form of P. aeruginosa, their overall lung function precipitously declines, resulting in a poor prognosis.